bubroz/clipscribe/README.md

 # ClipScribe

-Extract intelligence from political videos.
-Transcribe speeches, identify who said what, map the connections.
+Extract intelligence from videos.
+Transcribe, identify entities, map relationships.

-**v2.54.0** - Personal alpha, actively used for government monitoring
+**v2.54.0** - Personal alpha, actively used
-**Stack**: Voxtral + Grok-4 (uncensored throughout)
+**Stack**: Voxtral + Grok-4 (uncensored)

 ---

 ## What This Does

-Takes a government video (press briefing, hearing, speech), pulls out:
+Takes a video, pulls out:
 - Complete transcript
-- Every entity mentioned (politicians, agencies, policies)
+- Every entity mentioned (people, organizations, topics)
 - Who said what about whom (with direct quotes)
 - Executive summary
 - Knowledge graph

 Saves it all as JSON + readable reports.
 Optionally generates X post drafts if you want to share it.

-Built because I needed to monitor government videos for my X account.
-Turns out pulling entities and relationships is useful for a lot more than just tweets.
+Built for monitoring video content.
+Turns out structured intelligence extraction is useful for more than just social media.

 ## Quick Start